-Some progress has also been made in eliminating HEU: indeed the oversized stocks of HEU left over after the end of the Cold War make the elimination of large quantities of it -- hundreds of metric tons -- insignificant from a military-strategic point of view (except as regards the risk of its use by terrorists!); while the down-blending transformation of HEU into LEU (Low Enriched Uranium) containing, say, 3-5% U-235, which is the standard fuel for most commercial nuclear reactors, can be performed easily hence cheaply.
+Some progress has also been made in eliminating HEU: indeed the oversized stocks of HEU left over after the end of the Cold War make the elimination of large quantities of it -- hundreds of tons -- insignificant from a military-strategic point of view (except as regards the risk of its use by terrorists!); while the down-blending transformation of HEU into LEU (Low Enriched Uranium) containing, say, 3-5% U-235, which is the standard fuel for most commercial nuclear reactors, can be performed easily hence cheaply.
 (LEU cannot be used to manufacture nuclear explosive devices, and transforming LEU back to HEU is a task beyond the capabilities of most States, let alone a terrorist group).
-The most important development of this kind is the so-called "HEU Deal", agreed at the beginning of the 1990's, that regulates the down-blending to LEU in Russia of 500 metric tons (half a million kilograms) of Russian HEU and the sale of this LEU to American utilities via the United States Enrichment Corporation (USEC), a previously federally-owned institution that was privatized just when this deal was initiated.
-This arrangement is meant to entail that this entire operation be conducted "at no cost to the American taxpayer".
-But this caused the security motivations to eliminate as much HEU as possible as quickly as possible acquiring secondary importance with respect to the commercial aspects of this deal.
-Indeed, mainly for commercial reasons (namely, not to affect adversely the market price of LEU), the implementation of this deal has been spread over a quite long time period (20 years) -- hardly consistently with a proper appreciation of the danger entailed by the prospects of nuclear terrorism based on the availability of HEU.
-Moreover, again just due to controversies about financial aspects, this program suffered various delays.
+The most important development of this kind is the so-called "HEU Deal", agreed at the beginning of the 1990's, that regulates the down-blending to LEU in Russia of 500 tons (half a million kilograms) of Russian HEU and the sale of this LEU to American utilities via the United States Enrichment Corporation (USEC).
+Unfortunately, mainly for commercial reasons (mainly not to affect adversely the market price of LEU), this deal has been spread over a quite long time period (20 years) -- hardly consistently with a proper appreciation of the danger entailed by the prospects of nuclear terrorism based on the availability of HEU.
+Moreover, again for commercial reasons, this program suffered various delays.